lancempoe/NodeApiServer/README.md

 #Simple Node API Server

 Simple RESTful api that can handle CRUD for cats.
-Returns JSON data and logs some some stuff to the console.
+Returns JSON data and logs some some stuff.
 This project is using pre-commit and eslint to make sure I follow some standards.

 I have used the following: